httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Selects Client's Least Preferred Algorithm

-The client requests a digest, preferring sha.
-The server is free to reply with sha-256 anyway.
+The client requests a digest, preferring "sha".
+The server is free to reply with "sha-256" anyway.

 Request: